thycotic/ss-docs/events-and-alerts/secure-syslog-cef/index.md

 1. Scroll to the **TLS Auditing** section.
 1. Ensure the **Apply TLS Certificate Chain Policy and Error Auditing** check box is enabled.
 If not, you cannot use client certificates.

-> **Note:** If secure TCP is used for the Syslog (CEF) protocol and there are one or more client certificate thumbprints entered, SS checks the local computer’s Web hosting and personal certificate store and uses the first one it finds.
+> **Note:** If secure TCP is used for the syslog/CEF protocol and there are one or more client certificate thumbprints entered, SS checks the local computer’s Web hosting and personal certificate store and uses the first one it finds.

 ## Adding Client Certificate Thumbprints